vicqtor/_coin/README.md

 <h4 align='center' blockchain
     <br>
+    a digital cryptocurrency
-    a digital currency | cryptocurrency
+    a cryptocurrency is an example of a digital currency
 </h4>
 <hr>
 how to: